Nicolas Anelka

 Anelka began his career at Paris Saint-Germain, but soon moved to Arsenal.
+At Arsenal, he won the 1997–98 Premier League and FA Cup double.
 He became a first team regular and won the PFA Young Player of the Year Award the following season.
-He moved to Real Madrid for £22.3 million in 1999, but did not settle in well and returned to PSG in a £20 million deal.
-Despite regular first team football in Paris, Anelka set his eyes upon the Premier League once more, moving on loan to Liverpool in January 2002, but joining Manchester City for £13 million at the start of the 2002–03 season.
+He moved to Real Madrid for £22.3 million in 1999.
+He was part of the Real Madrid team that won the 1999–2000 UEFA Champions League, but he did not settle in well and returned to PSG in a £20 million deal.
+Despite regular first team football in Paris, Anelka set his eyes upon the Premier League once more, moving on loan to Liverpool in January 2002 before joining Manchester City for £13 million at the start of the 2002–03 season.

 After three seasons in Manchester, he moved to Turkish club Fenerbahçe for two seasons, before returning to England to join Bolton Wanderers in deals worth £7 million and £8 million respectively.
 He was then transferred to Chelsea from Bolton for a reported £15 million in January 2008.
+At Chelsea, he won one Premier League title and two FA Cup trophies, as well as played in the 2007–08 UEFA Champions League final.
 In 2009, he won the Premier League Golden Boot award as the league's top goalscorer.
 During his transfers over the years, he has built an aggregate transfer cost of just under £90 million.
-On 12 December 2011, Shanghai Shenhua announced that they had reached an agreement with Anelka to join the team in the winter transfer window.
-After one season there, Anelka joined Italian side Juventus on a six-month loan deal in 2013, after which he was released from Shanghai and signed for West Bromwich Albion on a free transfer.
-Following his dismissal by West Brom, he signed for Mumbai City FC as a marquee player and was named player-manager in 2015.
+After leaving Chelsea in 2012, he had brief stints at Shanghai Shenhua, Juventus, West Bromwich Albion and Mumbai City.

-Anelka played 69 times at international level and won his first international honours with France at UEFA Euro 2000, and won the 2001 FIFA Confederations Cup the following year.
+Anelka played 69 times at international level and won his first international honours with France at UEFA Euro 2000, also winning the 2001 FIFA Confederations Cup the following year.
 His failure to settle at club level limited his international appearances, but he returned to the national team for Euro 2008.
-On 19 June 2010, he was excluded by the French Football Federation (FFF) from the 2010 World Cup in South Africa for "comments directed against the national coach, Raymond Domenech, unacceptable to the FFF, French football, and the principles they uphold".
-Two months later, having failed to turn up to his disciplinary hearing, he was banned for France's next 18 matches by the FFF, effectively ending his international career.
-Anelka later claimed to be "dying with laughter" at the 18-match ban, as he had already decided to retire from international play.
+On 19 June 2010, he was excluded by the French Football Federation (FFF) from the 2010 World Cup in South Africa for "comments directed against the national coach, Raymond Domenech."
+He did not play again for the national team.